Stand Up (Comedy) To Breast Cancer: This Woman Is Hilarious!The Breast Cancer Site

 Louis C.K., a legendary comedian and producer of Tig’s new semi-autobiographical Amazon comedy One Mississippi, tweeted of the set: “In 27 years of doing this, I’ve seen a handful of truly great, masterful stand-up sets.
 One was Tig Notaro last night at Largo.”

 With the help of a few other close funny friends, Tig became an overnight sensation without even realizing it.

 Tig Notaro just blew my mind at Largo.
 One of the most amazing stand-up sets I’ve ever seen.

 — Ed Helms (@edhelms) August 4, 2012

-Last November, while working on material for her new HBO special Boyish Girl Interrupted, Tig removed her shirt mid-set and completed her act, double mastectomy scars out for all to see, as if nothing was weird about it at all.
+In November of 2014, while working on material for her new HBO special Boyish Girl Interrupted, Tig removed her shirt mid-set and completed her act, double mastectomy scars out for all to see, as if nothing was weird about it at all.